-5.2 The Centre for Human Rights and Rehabilitation (CHRR) noted in its Annual Report covering 2014 that:
+5.1.4 The CHRR noted in its Annual Report covering 2014 that:

-A prison survey conducted by CHRR and CEDEP in July 2014 revealed that there were 6 adults across the country currently serving jail sentences for committing same - sex offences.
+'A prison survey conducted by CHRR and CEDEP in July 2014 revealed that there were 6 adults across the country currently serving jail sentences for committing same sex offences.
 However, three men convicted under Section 153 (a) of the Penal Code in 2011 by a lower Court and sentenced to long prison terms ranging from 10 to 14 years imprisonment with hard labour appealed their conviction and sentences.
+21

-5.2.1 The same source noted that
+5.1.5 The same source noted that

-'[A]...
-Human Rights Watch study found that even unenforced anti-gay laws have nefarious consequences, including blackmail, restricted access to health services, and a lack of access to justice.
+'Human Rights Watch study found that even unenforced anti-gay laws have nefarious consequences, including blackmail, restricted access to health services, and a lack of access to justice.
 The [UN] HRC [Human Rights Council] urged Malawi to prosecute the perpetrators of violence against LGBTI persons, compensate the victims, and ensure that public officials refrained from using language that might encourage such violence.
 By December 2014, the Government had not yet criminalized hate speech against LGBTI persons.'